How can I find out if I am eligible for a credit?

-A credit in the Computer Based Examination in Law is available to those who have passed the examination requirements to become a UK Solicitor or UK Barrister (LPC or equivalent).
-If you wish to apply for a credit for the Computer Based Examination in Law, please refer to this information.
+A credit in the CBE in Law is available to those who have passed the examination requirements to become a UK Solicitor or UK Barrister (LPC or equivalent).
+If you wish to apply for this credit, please refer to the information, here.

 I am planning on transferring to the CTA qualification, do I need to complete the CBEs first?

 Yes, you must complete the ATT qualification, which includes the CBEs, before you can transfer to the CTA qualification.

 What fee do I need to pay to take a CBE?